 The submitted manuscript should be addressed to Editor-in-chief of the Medical Journal of Indonesia.
 Manuscript must be submitted through online submission by registered users.
 You can easily register in the journal system.
 For further questions contact us at firstname.lastname@example.org.

 As a basic requirement, all articles submitted to the Medical Journal of Indonesia must be original work, which has never been published previously and is submitted exclusively to the Medical Journal of Indonesia.
-They must be written in the format of “Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals” (http://www.icmje.org/), which was established by the International Committee of Medical Journal Editors (ICMJE) and updated in December 2018.
+They must follow the latest version of “Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals” (http://www.icmje.org/), which was established by the International Committee of Medical Journal Editors (ICMJE).
 The Editorial Board reserves the right to edit all articles in aspects of style, format, and clarity.
 Authors may be required to revise their manuscripts for reasons of any aspect.
 Manuscripts with excessive errors in any aspect may be returned to authors for retyping or may be rejected.
 All manuscripts will be subjected to peer and editorial review.

 - copy of ethical approval (when needed), and

 A cover letter should be provided along with the submission addressed to the Editor-in-chief of Medical Journal of Indonesia which should include a statement about all previous submissions of the manuscript and previous reports that might be regarded as redundant publication of the work.
 If the manuscript has been submitted previously to another journal, authors are encouraged to provide previous comments along with the responses to accelerate the review process.
 Author(s) also have to mention the work whether it has been presented in a congress/conference/seminar.

 All submitted papers containing animal experiments and/or involving human subjects should have obtained approval from an independent ethics committee.
 The copy of approval should be provided to the editorial office as mentioned above.